Wills, Trusts & Probate

 How do I create a valid DNR order in California?

-Who should have a DNR order?
+Who should know about my DNR order?

-Where should I keep my DNR order?
+When should I consider updating my DNR order?